Code-Institute-Submissions/Pet-intermediaries/README.md

     - All the code was written by - Christoffer Nyh.
     - To get the right colour schemes Balsamiq Wireframes was used.
     - The README file was formed after the Code Institute Sample Read.

+    ### Media
+    - Pictures was downloaded from [Unsplash](https://unsplash.com/)

+    ### ### Acknowledgements

+        - Thanks for the tutors that helped with technical problems.
+        - Thanks to evryone that gave me advice and feedback about my page.
+        - Very much thanks to my Mentors for helping with this project.